 In honor of his passing, early today were are republishing a celebration article we released on his birthday back in 2019.
-As one of the first African-American film stars, Mr. Poitier boasts a career littered with accolades, historical moments, and iconic performances too numerous count.
-With that in mind, we here at RT thought it the perfect time to single out just a few of our favorite performances from the iconic actor.
-With 60-plus credits spanning over 60 years, it was a near impossible feat, but here are our top 7 Sidney Poitier performances.
+As one of the first African-American film stars, Poitier boasts a career littered with accolades, historical moments, and seminal performances too numerous count.
+As Hollywood tribute pour in for the incredible actor, we at RT thought it the perfect time to highlight just a few of our favorite performances from the iconic actor’s career.
+With 60-plus credits spanning over 60 years, it was a near-impossible feat, but here are our seven favorite Sidney Poitier performances.
 We encourage you all to re-visit (or enjoy one for the first time) over the weekend to celebrate the legendary actor’s memory.

 In this Oscar-winning role, Poitier plays Homer Smith, a traveling handyman who stumbles upon a group of German nuns.
 The nuns believe Homer was sent by God to help them build a chapel, and by the final frames, the audience is all but convinced of the same.
 Even Queen Oprah Winfrey found herself without words during her Golden Globe acceptance speech as she tried to explain what it was like watching Poitier win that Oscar.
 Instead, she opted to quote his line from the film and simply said, “Amen, amen, amen, amen.”
 To which, I say no one could have put it better.

 If the first role you most closely associate with Poitier is not In the Heat of the Night, the likely winner is Guess Who’s Coming to Dinner.
 Playing a black man meeting his white fiancée’s liberal and affluent parents, Guess Who’s Coming to Dinner was one of the first positive portrayals of interracial marriage to hit the big screen.
-Acting alongside Hollywood legends Spencer Tracey & Kathleen Hepburn, Poitier made his mark on a verifiable American cinematic masterpiece.
+Acting alongside Hollywood legends Spencer Tracey nd Kathleen Hepburn, Poitier made his mark on a verifiable American cinematic masterpiece.
 The influences and themes of Guess Who Coming to Dinner can be seen in several modern-day adaptations — Jordan Peele brilliantly subverted those themes for social commentary and comedic effect in Get Out.
-Please note, however, that I like to pretend that mess of a movie starring Ashton Kutcher and Bernie Mac never actually happened.

 “They call me Mister Tibbs!”
 Poitier spoke those words in In the Heat of the Night, and both the film and the line have become synonymous with the actor’s career.
 Sitting at number 16 on the American Film Institute’s “100 Years… 100 Movie Quotes” list, the rebuke to racist Mississippi Police Chief Gillespie (Rod Steiger) is a thing of beauty.
 Playing Virgil Tibbs, a Pittsburgh detective charged with solving a homicide in the Deep South, Poitier navigates prejudice and incompetence to gain the respect of his would-be adversary.
 And with his help, the police attempt to solve the suspenseful, complicated whodunit.